RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Abstract Features/Heavens.md

 title: Heavens
 enableToc: true
 tags:
-  - topic:geography/abstract
+  - topic/geography/abstract
-  - status:complete
+  - status/complete
-  - future:review
+  - future/review
-  - needs:image
+  - needs/image
 ---

 The Heavens is an [[Encyclopedia Mysenvaria/Geography/Geography#Abstract Features|abstract]] geographical feature used to refer to the space above the [[Encyclopedia Mysenvaria/Geography/Natural Features/Atmosphere|atmosphere]].
 The heavens are devoid of air and are where [[Encyclopedia Mysenvaria/Science/Phenomena/Stars|stars]] reside in orbit.
 While the heavens itself does not have a major impact on the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]] the stars greatly impact the [[Encyclopedia Mysenvaria/Science/Models/Universal Strata Model|natural laws]] of the world.